-To make changes, write to the Human Resources Department (EMSB).
-They will send you the appropriate form.
+To make changes, write to Cecile Gudsuz in the Human Resources Department (cgudsuz@emsb.qc.ca).
+She will send you the appropriate form.

 More Information

 A booklet giving a complete description of the terms and conditions of the plan is available from the MTA office.